tninesling/ithemal/RUNME.md

 ```

 - ~20m, grabs a 10k sample (param to configure), saves out to `<arch>_sample.csv`, then runs llvm-mca, regular, transfomer on sample: combine with ithemal og data, present via graphs
+- throws intermediate csvs into `timing_tools/hash_csvs/`, and _the final outputs_ (grouped csvs, figures/plots) in `timing_tools/timing_output/`
 - NOTE: `./timing_tools/test_sample_hashes.sh -?` prints the fine grain control of each operation, allows for resuming in place of any errors (or reruns without a full recompute)
+- Already have pushed up to the repo our 3 arch sample csvs and their associated results, but running the above will regenerate a new sample -> new output.